TMSMultiLab/TMSMultiLab/Reporting/readme.md

 - AgeR - The 'Age' item of the Chipchase questionnaire, Reported
 - AgeC - The 'Age' item of the Chipchase questionnaire, Controlled
 - ...UncC - the other 29 items of the Chipchase questionnaire, with Reported and Controlled for each
-- TOT
+- TOT - Total score, in percent, across Reported and Controlled
-- NUMR
+- NUMR - Number of Items with Reported data
-- NUMC
+- NUMC - Number of Items with Controlled data
-- SUMR
+- SUMR - Sum of Items Reported
-- SUMC
+- SUMC - Sum of Items Controlled
-- PERCR
+- PERCR - Percentage of Items Reported
-- PERCC
+- PERCC - Percentage of Items Controlled
-- R1R
+- R1R - Rater 1 rating of Reported
-- R1C
+- R1C - Rater 1 rating of Controlled
-- R2R
+- R2R - Rater 2 rating of Reported
-- R2C
+- R2C - Rater 2 rating of Controlled
-- PERCAG
+- PERCAG - Percentage agreement between raters
-- PERCCH
+- PERCCH - Percentage chance agreement
-- AC1
+- AC1 - Gwet's AC1 inter-rater reliability
-- AC95U
+- AC95U - Gwet's AC1 upper 95% confidence limit
-- AC95L
+- AC95L - Gwet's AC1 lower 95% confidence limit
-- KAPPA
+- KAPPA - Kappa inter-rater reliability
-- KAPU
+- KAPU - Kappa upper 95% confidence limit
-- KAPL
+- KAPL - Kappa lower 95% confidence limit

-<code>Chipchase_items_means.csv</code>
+<code>Chipchase_items_means.csv</code> - Raw data file containing the same data as the indidual Items above, but with only one row per meta-analysis or systematic review, and all data are the mean reporting rates across all included studies.

-<code>Chipchase_studies.csv</code>
+<code>Chipchase_studies.csv</code> - Raw data file containing the same data as the individual Items above, but with data in only one, two or three columns, giving the study mean Reported and/or Controlled score.

 ## Analysis